Batch-1-DwAWS-2025/Robot_Shop_Documentation/1-web.md

 * Page not loading?
 Ensure port 80 is open and the correct IP is used.

 * Backend errors?
-Verify backend IPs in roboshop.conf and ensure services are running.
+Verify backend IPs in robotshop.conf and ensure services are running.

 ### Check logs for clues:
 ```powershell